amirsarb/Nextjs-FetcData-ServerSide/README.md

 ### DISCLAIMER: THIS IS NOT A REACT.JS BEGGINNERS GUIDE/TUTORIAL

-In the project directory, you can run bellow comman to install all dependencies:
+In the project directory, you can run bellow command to install all dependencies:

 ### `npm i`